nsidc/qgreenland/doc/user/how-to/metadata.md

 ## Via QGIS Layer Properties

 If you have the QGreenland Core base package downloaded, you can easily locate and view layer metadata within QGIS.
-First, open the `qgreenland.qgs` QGIS project file that was included in the QGreenland Core download package.
+First, open the `qgreenland.qgz` QGIS project file that was included in the QGreenland Core download package.
 Next, locate your layer of interest in the **Layer Panel**.
 The **Layer Panel** is a panel on the left side of the **Map View** containing a list of layers that are in your QGIS project.